Sexting

 Feeling pressurized?

-The law is there to protect young people, not punish them.
 But if the police or anyone else think there is cause for concern (for example, if someone has been persuaded, pestered or bullied) then there can be serious consequences.

 If you are in a healthy relationship and there are no concerns about consent, then the police are unlikely to take things further.

-But the young person's family may.
+But the child's family may.

 Find out more